-The Conductor is launched with the [Conductor Window] button on the Transport toolbar, the Ctrl + tilde (~) hotkeys, or menu option Window | Conductor Window.
+The Conductor is launched with the [Conductor Window] button on the toolbar, the Ctrl+~ (tilde) hotkeys, or the Window | Conductor Window menu option.

 You must enable the QWERTY keys to be active for the Conductor during playback.
 This is done by selecting the Enable Control by QWERTY keys checkbox on the Conductor window.